 After close to two days, and once the moisture content of the barley has been raised, the grains are ready for the germination phase.

 For most products, they are transferred to either a germination vessel (GV) – like the steeping vessels we have two of these at 74 tonnes each – or one of four germination drums, which each have a capacity of 35 tonnes.
-Like in a GKV, the grains spend four to five days in either a GV or germination drum.
+Like in a GKV, the grains spend no less than four days in either a GV or germination drum.

-However, to produce most of our roasted malts – such as our Brown, Chocolate and Black malts – the grains do not go through the germination phase and are dried before being moved to one of our five roasting drums.
+However, to produce most of our roasted malts – such as our Brown, Chocolate and Black malts – the grains do not go through the germination phase and are kilned for 24 hours before being moved to one of our five state-of-the-art roasting drums.

 With approximately 70 employees based out of our Tivetshall St Margaret Maltings, we’re pleased to be a large employer in rural south Norfoik.